LiliumGuild/LiliumBot/README.md

 ## Event Scheduler

 This will probably be the the hardest to implement.
 It may be better to just hardcode any upcoming events.
-As the raid will be everyday
+As the raid will be everyday.